ATTENTION PARENTS: 5 Ways to Help your Son or Daughter in the Lead up to the UCAT

 1. Provide a sound working environment

-UCAT is a two-hour test requiring extreme concentration.
-The best way to prepare is to complete full length trial exams under test conditions.
-When your son or daughter attempts a trial exam, assist them by minimising or eliminating distractions: keep younger siblings away, minimise household noise, provide a separate room for them and avoid interrupting.
+UCAT is a 2-hour test requiring extreme concentration.
+The best way to prepare is to complete full length UCAT practice exams under test conditions.
+When your son or daughter attempts a UCAT practice exam, assist them by minimising or eliminating distractions: keep younger siblings away, minimise household noise, provide a separate room for them and avoid interrupting.
 This will simulate the UCAT test experience, and help your son or daughter develop their concentration and focus, which is vital for test day.

 2. Lighten the load